PL

 1988

-The first Polish computer-based SRK systems
+The first Polish computer control systems

-The first Polish computer-based SRK systems
+The first Polish computer control systems

-It all started with dreams and friendship.
+It started with dreams and friendship

-It all started with dreams and friendship.
+It started with dreams and friendship

-It all started with dreams and friendship.
+It started with dreams and friendship

 1991